Skip to content

 The Elliptical High Pass Slope control sets the slope for the filter from the selected frequency.
 The slope values provided are 3 dB, 6 dB, 12 dB, 18 dB, or 24 dB per octave.

 The Elliptical High Pass Dynamic button dynamically detects and “shifts” frequencies filtered in the side-channel to the mid-channel to maintain the overall frequency spectrum of the audio content.
+The DYN button also activates a blue circular meter around the Freq control, indicating a low-shelf boost in the mid-channel based on the energy of the cut-off audio from the side-channel.

 Low Pass